cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 In Cosmos, RPCs are used by the command-line interface (CLI) among other things to access chains.
 A node exposes several endpoints - gRPC, REST, and Tendermint endpoint.

-The Tendermint RPC endpoint is an HTTP1.1 server.
+Exposed by Tendermint, the Tendermint RPC endpoint is an HTTP1.1 server.
 The default port is `26657`.
 The gRPC server default port is `9090`, and the REST server default port is `1317`.
 The Tendermint RPC is independent of the Cosmos SDK and can be configured.
 It uses HTTP `POST` and JSON-RPC 2.0 for data encoding.

 <HighlightBox type="tip">